fribbels/Fribbels-Epic-7-Optimizer/README.md

  - Fix: Don't deselect filters when editing items
  - Autoload save file
  - Import artifact data from Zarroc file
+ - Add stats for specialty change heroes
+ - Fix: Update # of permutations when a filter is removed.
+ - Memory cleanup, attempt garbage collection on new optimization request

 ## Troubleshooting